Updated: Jun 6

 Joyce had a stab wound near her neck and a fracture to her neck cartilage.
 Cause of death was not determined, but was ruled a homicide.

-April 27, 2020 @ the Leighton Criminal Courthouse in Chicago.
+The Leighton Criminal Courthouse in Chicago.

 Joyce leaves behind her son, mother and sister, among those that know and love her.
 We pray for swift justice, and some form of peace to her loved ones.